generyand/autosearch-script/README.md

 ### Common Issues
 - If PyAutoGUI is not found, try reinstalling it: `pip install --force-reinstall pyautogui`
 - Make sure all system dependencies are installed before running the scripts
+- If setup fails, run `python -m src.utils.setup` to see detailed error messages

 ## Deactivating Virtual Environment